Home > Basics > 14 Invaluable Digital Tools for Students in 2024

 Evernote is a free digital binder app and browser extension students can utilize to securely store coursework and notes.
 It keeps students organized by storing everything in a single location.

-Evernote allows students to embed voice memos of lectures, scans of textbooks, screenshots, and photos to your notes.
+Evernote allows students to embed voice memos of lectures, scans of textbooks, screenshots, and photos to their notes.
 You can clip PDFs and websites easily, too.
 Notes in Evernote will sync to all of your devices, so you can access them on the go.
-If you enable offline notebook access, you can reference your notes without an internet connection.
+And if you enable offline notebook access, you can reference your notes without an internet connection.

 With Evernote, you can create to-do lists, add tags to your notes to make them easier to find, and divide notes into individual digital notebooks to keep similar notes together.
 There’s also a pen tool for handwriting or drawing directly on your Evernote from your phone or tablet.
-Evernote is a great tool for organizing your life and managing your tasks alongside class notes.
+Evernote is one of the best digital tools for organizing your life and managing tasks alongside class notes.

 4. Scholarships.com

-Scholarships.com is a free college scholarship search engine site.
-The resource has an A+ rating from the Better Business Bureau.
+Scholarships.com is a free college scholarship search engine site with an A+ rating from the Better Business Bureau.

 5. Forest App